TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Troubleshooting/Typo3Specific/Index.rst

 structure and all the caches will be re-written on the next hit to the system.

-A way to remove these caches can be found in :guilabel:`"ADMIN TOOLS > Maintenance >Flush TYPO33 and PHP Cache"`.
+A way to flush these caches can be found in :guilabel:`"ADMIN TOOLS > Maintenance >Flush TYPO3 and PHP Cache"`.

 Flushing the caches might be useful in the event your cache files become damaged and your system is not running correctly.